 I think these grounding kits are cheap insurance.
 Out of an abundance of caution, I will ground my system.

 A blast gate is a sliding door that connects two sections of pipe or hose.

 Blast gates control the airflow of a dust collection system.
 It focuses the airflow to the tool you’re using and closes off the airflow to machines that are not being used.

 Blast gates are available in plastic or metal.
 Metal is a better option, but metal blast gates are more expensive than plastic.

 What I Did

-I had some flexible hose that I used with my Harbor Freight collector, so I reused this hose with the wall-mount dust collector.
+I had flexible hose that I used with my Harbor Freight collector, so I reused it with the wall-mounted dust collector.

 I know the flexible hose is not ideal because it will sacrifice some performance, but I have a lot of it.
 Perhaps in the future, I will upgrade to PVC ducting.